The Natural History Survey documents Rhode Island species and natural communities in space and time, whether rare, invasive, or ‘regular.’

 Rare Species (“Natural Heritage”)

-Rare species lists, links to natural heritage area maps, how to request rare species data, and forms and instructions for submitting rare species observations.
-Also info on rare natural community types (e.g. forests, wetlands, etc.)
+Rhode Island rare species lists, links to natural heritage area maps, how to request rare species data, and forms and instructions for submitting rare species observations.
+Rhode Island has no official rare species surveys, so we rely on YOUR observations to track our most vulnerable species.
+Most observational data is confidential.
+Also info on rare natural community types (e.g. forests, wetlands, etc.).

 Invasive Species